The Taste of Lexington & Rockbridge County Restaurants

 Great Valley Farm Brewery produces Belgian-style ales using ingredients from its 27-acre farm.

 Prefer wine?
 Rockbridge County boasts three vineyards and a fourth is set to open in 2020 at Great Valley Farm.
-Rockbridge Vineyard & Brewery, a two-time winner of the coveted Virginia Governor’s Cup, produces small-batch wines in a range of styles.
+Rockbridge Vineyard, a two-time winner of the coveted Virginia Governor’s Cup, produces small-batch wines in a range of styles.
 Vinifera, hybrid, and native vines grow on 17 acres.
 Sample through the portfolio in the tasting room then enjoy a glass of your favorite while gazing out at the breathtaking view of Shenandoah Valley.

 A new brewery will open on site in 2020.
 Lexington Valley Vineyard has been handcrafting red and white wines since 1999.
 Enjoy them by the glass or bottle while relaxing on the deck and gazing out at the 67-acre property.
 Light snacks are available or feel free to bring your own.
 Jump Mountain Vineyard welcomes visitors to its 32-acre farm on Saturdays and Sundays.
 Enjoy tastings, wines by the glass, or stock up on several bottles of red and white varietals to savor at home.